The HobbitHouse Ilustrated Glossary of Woodworking terms

 edgesplinejoint --- synonymous with splined edge miter joint

 edge support --- Support, such as panel clips or lumber blocking, installed between framing members at structural wood panel edges to transfer loads from one panel to the other across the joint.
-Panels with tongue-and-groove edges can be used in many applications without additional edge support.
+If panels with tongue and groove edges are used, there is no need for any additional edge support.

 edge to edge butt joint --- see butt joint